Preparing for winter

 How can I stay healthy in winter?

 Cold temperatures can raise blood pressure and increase the risk of flu and other lung-related problems.
 Our blood pressure takes longer to return to normal, and this can put you at greater risk of a heart attack or stroke.
 That’s why it’s so important to look after yourself in the winter.
+Keep in mind these 8 points.

 Even if you don’t feel like it, staying active will not only keep you fit and healthy, it will also generate heat to keep you warm.